SamStalschus/SamStalschus/README.md

 - :telescope: I am currently working in the area of web development (I am also improving my knowledge with some frameworks).
 - :seedling: I am currently learning MongoDB and project optimization techniques..
-- 🤝 I'm looking to collaborate on backend and frontend web development projects.
+- 🤝 I'm looking to collaborate on backend web development projects.

 **Languages and Tools in Learning:**